Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Personalised Invitations

 With 50 to 150 invitees, you can afford to personalise every invitation.
 Consider hand-lettered cards with individual notes, custom wax seals, or even a personal video message sent to each family.
 The cost per invitation increases, but the total spend decreases — and the impact is incomparable.
+Our Bangalore wedding invitation trends guide covers styles and costs for both printed and digital formats.

 Use itsmy.wedding to discover boutique vendors in Bangalore who specialise in intimate, high-quality celebrations — photographers, decorators, and caterers who understand that small does not mean lesser.